noumanyosuf/Multithreaded_Based_Solution_Mandelbrot-/README.md

-# Multithreaded based solution mandelbrot
+# Multithreaded based solution for mandelbrot calculation
 The term Mandelbrot set is used to refer both to a general class of fractal sets and to a particular instance of such a set.
 In general, a Mandelbrot set marks the set of points in the complex plane such that the corresponding Julia set is connected and not computable.

 The" Mandelbrot set is the set obtained from the quadratic recurrence equation